Partners in Adventure

 When the S.S.
 Legacy is at anchor, the UCAUV (we’re currently working on a better name) will securely attach to the back of the boat, allowing guests to easily enter kayaks, paddleboards and skiffs similar to the EZ dock platform seen on several of UnCruise’s other ships.

-When the Legacy is sailing to a new destination, the UCAUV will tow around 100 feet behind the ship and store upwards of 12 kayaks.
+When the Legacy is sailing to a new destination, the UCAUV will be pulled around 100 feet behind the ship and store upwards of 12 kayaks.
 And if for whatever reason it needs to be moved, a crew member can actually drive the UCAUV to wherever it needs to go.

 “As far as we know, there’s nothing else like it in the world,” said S.S.
 Legacy Port Captain, Jeff Hoerr.